w3f/polkadot-wiki/docs/learn/learn-staking.md

 Choosing validators is not a simple task and it should take into account for nominator reward and risk preferences, ideally one aims to maximize rewards and minimize risks, with sometimes having to compromise between the two as minimizing risks might decrease rewards, although this might be not necessarily be the case.
-Nominators should be pay attention to six criteria (not in order of importance): 1) amount of era points, 2) total stake which is equivalent to own stake (i.e. coming from the validator) + other stake (i.e. coming from nominators), 3) own stake, 4) commission, 5) identity, and 6) previous slashes.
+Nominators should pay attention especially to six criteria (not in order of importance): 1) amount of era points, 2) total stake which is equivalent to own stake (i.e. coming from the validator) + other stake (i.e. coming from nominators), 3) own stake, 4) commission, 5) identity, and 6) previous slashes.
 The diagram below shows how the selection of those criteria